-In previous roles at Insight Policy Research and the American Institutes for Research, Chambers served on the leadership team of three multimillion-dollar federal technical assistance (TA) centers, overseeing portfolios of TA engagements, and facilitating multi-state learning collaboratives on a wide variety of education issues.
+In previous roles at Insight Policy Research and the American Institutes for Research, Grayson served on the leadership team of three multimillion-dollar federal technical assistance (TA) centers, overseeing portfolios of TA engagements, and facilitating multi-state learning collaboratives on a wide variety of education issues.

-Chambers has also led numerous state-level projects to strengthen educator workforces, including supporting rural school districts in Maine to develop sustainable talent management systems, and working with the Texas Education Agency to develop a user-friendly toolkit for developing local educator equity plans.
+Grayson has also led numerous state-level projects to strengthen educator workforces, including supporting rural school districts in Maine to develop sustainable talent management systems, and working with the Texas Education Agency to develop a user-friendly toolkit for developing local educator equity plans.

 In her community in Alexandria, Virginia, she is a thought partner for the Alexandria City Public Schools (ACPS) Learning Advisory team supporting pandemic recovery and reopening, co-chair for an ACPS stakeholder engagement committee for a capital improvement project, commissioner for Alexandria’s Children Youth and Families Commission, and treasurer of the Clover College Park Community Association.